GramKoski/DoublePendulum/README.md

-Finding periodic orbits of double pendulum by tracking lyapunov expoenent of system with different initial conditions.
+Finding periodic orbits of double pendulum by tracking lyapunov exponent of system with different initial conditions.